liveahero-wiki/liveahero-wiki.github.io/_events/2101newyear.md

 ## Event Details

-Lifewonders is launching their first new year campaign, together with the event there will be a special scenario "In an unforgettable year".
+Lifewonders is launching their first new year campaign, together with the event there will be a special scenario "To an unforgettable year".

 Completion of the scenario will give you one {% include item.html id=10 %}.